 In its most ideal form, the regulation “means that when I buy a piece of beef in a European supermarket, I can be sure that that particular piece of beef cannot be associated with deforestation anywhere in the world,” Oger said.
 “That's quite innovative.”

-The regulation is an example of the EU’s regulatory weight in the world, since it can influence how companies everywhere do business.
-Many details remain unclear, however, such as the metrics the Commission will use to assess “risk” when it comes to deforestation in a given country.
-Companies based in higher risk countries will have to meet a higher bar of compliance
+The EUDR is an example of the EU’s regulatory weight in the world since it can influence how companies everywhere do business.
+Many details remain unclear, however, such as which countries the Commission will classify as low or high risk when it comes to deforestation.

 Products found in violation would be barred from entering the EU.
 Violation of the regulation risks a fine of at least 4% of annual turnover in the EU.